mbz8dg/DS4002Project3/README.md

 ## Instructions for Reproducing Results

 Find the `cat-DS4002.zip` and `dogs-DS4002.zip` files from the data folder.
 Unzip the files and find the meta.json file and train-test-val split data files.
 Load the python notebook file from the `Scripts` folder and download the necessary packages.
-Run the file to reproduce the results.
+Running the `model.ipynb` will produce all visualizations and analysis results.